NetsoftHoldings/HubstaffExportTool/README.md

 ### Obtaining a personal access token

-Go to the [https://developer.hubstaff.com/personal_access_tokens](Hubstaff developer site) to create a personal access token with the Ability to read hubstaff data scope.
+Go to the [Hubstaff developer site](https://developer.hubstaff.com/personal_access_tokens) to create a personal access token with the Ability to read hubstaff data scope.

 ### Usage
     ruby hubstaff-export.rb [action] [options]